jflamy/owlcms4/docs/Jury.md

 Another way to build a device is to use the MQTT protocol that owlcms supports which provides bi-directional communcations.
 Commercially available devices that use this approach are being developed (see the [BlueOwl project](https://github.com/scottgonzales/blue-owl)).

 But you can in fact use the same approach to build your own devices.
 Arduino boards are an affordable way to build your own devices.
-Diagrams are available on [this page](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams) for working timekeeper, referee, and jury setups.
+Designs are available on [this page](https://github.com/owlcms/owlcms-firmata/tree/main/README.md) for working timekeeper, referee, and jury setups.
 The Firmata firmware that runs on the Arduino and the [interface program for owlcms](https://github.com/owlcms/owlcms-firmata) are provided.
 There is actually nothing to program.

 ##### Button-only Jury Box